dimm-city/dc-solo-rpg/docs/style-guide.md

 - `--dc-health-meter-low`: Sets the color for the low health status in the health meter of the web component.
 The color is red.
 - `--dc-health-meter-stroke`: Sets the stroke color for the health meter in the web component.
 The color is a semi-transparent black (rgba(0, 0, 0, 0.8)).

+## Token Counters

+- `--dc-success-token-stroke: var(--dc-default-text-color);`: Sets the stroke for a success token
+- `--dc-success-token-fill: var(--dc-accent-color);`: Sets the fill for a success token
+- `--dc-failure-token-stroke: var(--dc-card-back-bg);`: Sets the stroke for a failure token
+- `--dc-failure-token-fill: var(--dc-accent-color);`: Sets the fill for a failure token

 These variables allow you to easily customize the appearance of the DC Solo RPG web component.
 You can override these variables in your own CSS to apply your custom styles.